 - Mobile Learning (M-Learning) can be as simple as pushing voice- or text-based messages to workers, or it can be a more involved and interactive (i.e., app-based) experience.
 Either way, you can use it to make sure workers know their rights and resources ahead of migrating, or you can use it if/when you find out that workers’ rights are being abused.
 In the latter case, it’s a great follow-on to mobile surveys.

 - Helplines allow workers to call or text their grievances or questions and someone – typically external to the worker’s employer – provides live support.
 When helplines are done well, there are 3 Ps in place: people (to engage with workers in a caring and helpful manner), protocols (to ensure that issues are handled appropriately and escalated through multiple stakeholders when needed), and promotion (to make workers are aware that the helpline exists).
-Worker trust is extremely important; hence, why helplines supported by NGOs or trained counselors, in the case of WPO, tend to be an effective model.
+Worker trust is extremely important; hence, why helplines supported by NGOs or other trained personnel tend to be effective.

 - To sum up why these mobile tools are important for migrant – and really all – workers: they facilitate two-way communication with workers to both inform them of their rights and confirm that their working conditions are sound.
 This also has business benefits: when workers feel engaged and protected, companies see increased productivity and reduced turnover.
 Furthermore, companies can help avoid and manage worker-safety risks and pre-empt major (costly) problems by getting a pulse at the ground level.